Milltownpass

-The village is located close to the Milltownpass Bog.
+The village is close to the Milltownpass Bog.
 The Milltown River begins at the north side of the village and flows south to the County Offaly border where it splits into the Monagh River.

 Amenities in Milltownpass include Grennan's pub, social services, a community centre, St. Joseph's National Primary School, and funeral home.
 Local employers include Cole Arc Engineers, Wrights Windows and Skyclad.

 The local GAA team is Milltownpass GAA.